Denver Nuggets: Colors, logos and uniforms

-The Nuggets have displayed numerous color schemes, logos and uniforms throughout their franchise history, including their days in the American Basketball Association (ABA) as the "Denver Rockets."
+The Nuggets have displayed numerous color schemes, logos, and uniforms throughout their franchise history, including their days in the American Basketball Association (ABA) as the "Denver Rockets."

 1967–1974: Denver Rockets (ABA)

-From 1967–68 through 1970–71, the Denver Rockets' logos, uniforms and colors were black, orange and white.
+From 1967–68 through 1970–71, the Denver Rockets' logos, uniforms, and colors were black, orange, and white.
 From 1971–72 through 1973–74, the Rockets wore gold and purple (Columbine blue) uniforms, and their logo featured a cartoonish rocket bouncing a gold and purple basketball, with a purple and white snow-capped mountain in the background.

-1974–1981: Maxie The Miner
+1974–1982: Maxie The Miner

 During the Nuggets' final two seasons in the ABA, the team's logo featured a cartoonish miner known as "Maxie The Miner," with a large red beard, a pick-axe in one hand and a red and blue basketball in the other hand.
 When the Nuggets joined the NBA in the 1976–77 season, they retained the pick-axe logo on their jerseys from the ABA days.
 The home uniforms feature "Nuggets" in red, with a red pick-axe inside a blue oval, and gold numbers with blue trim in front, blue numbers and letters at the back.
 The road uniforms were blue, with "Denver" in blue with a blue pick-axe in a red oval, and gold numbers in front, white numbers and letters at the back.
 The Nuggets simplified their uniforms following their inaugural season in the NBA.
-From 1977–82, their home uniforms were white, with a "Nuggets" script written across the chest in a darker royal blue, with gold trim around the script and jersey numbers.
+From 1977 to 1982, their home uniforms were white, with a "Nuggets" script written across the chest in a darker royal blue, with gold trim around the script and jersey numbers.
 The royal blue away jersey had "Denver" written across the chest in white, with gold trim.

-1981–1993: Rainbow City Skyline
+1982–1993: Rainbow City Skyline

-From 1981–82 through 1992–93, the Nuggets wore the Denver "rainbow city" skyline across the chest and back on both the home and away uniforms.
+From 1982–83 through 1992–93, the Nuggets wore the Denver "rainbow city" skyline across the chest and back on both the home and away uniforms.
 Some fans also call the iconic 1980s logo the "Tetris" logo, due to the buildings that shadow the mountains on the logo which are in the shape of squares.
 The initial home uniforms were white with navy and green trim, with "Nuggets" and the uniform number in gold with blue trim.
 The player names were written in block lettering and in a straight position.
 In 1985, they changed the shade of blue to royal and eliminated green, and in 1986, changed the back numbers to royal blue.
 In 1991, coinciding with the debut of Dikembe Mutombo, the word "Nuggets" became white with royal blue and gold trim.
 The road uniforms were initially navy blue with green trim, with "Denver" and the uniform number in white with gold trim, before likewise changing it to royal blue, with gold serifed block letters for player names in an arch (royal blue in home uniforms).
-The font and "skyline" logo were later reintroduced on alternate jerseys beginning with the 2012–13 season—see below.
+The font and "skyline" logo were later reintroduced on alternate jerseys beginning with the 2012–13 season.